pythonnz/rules/bylaws/event_organisers/commitment.md

 <hr>

-_Note: See Appendix A (excerpt from the Cconstitution) and Appendix B (Code of Conduct).
+_Note: See Appendix A (excerpt from the Constitution) and Appendix B (Code of Conduct).
 The two documents referenced in point 5 are available at_ [_github.com/pythonnz/rules_](https://github.com/pythonnz/rules).